timkl/giffel/README.md

 Giffel allows you to convert video to animated gifs without opening Photoshop.

-Use the following syntax in your video filename and drop your video file on Giffel.app:
+Use the following syntax in your video filename and drop your file on Giffel.app:

 <code>[file-name]-f[frame-rate]-[loop || noLoop].mov</code>